 - Make it a Museum Day

 To help streamline paperwork and travel costs, Vulcan Park and Museum recommends a piggy-back tour with Sloss Furnaces National Historic Landmark or the Birmingham Civil Rights Institute, among other cultural institutions.
-Take a look at some suggested itineraries that will help maximize the educational value of your field trip!

 - Self-Guided Tours